What We Do for Families

 Our scholarships enable children to attend programs such as pre-school at the OSU Child Development Lab, participate in our own educational programs, and join us for outings and activities.
 Our grants pay for materials, tools, and technologies that improve the educational experience.

 The financial challenges of having a special needs child – paying for therapies, healthcare, travel, equipment, and so on – can be daunting.
-At Mya’s Promise we help lighten the load with financial relief to families most in need by our grant program that is opened in the spring.
+At Mya’s Promise we help lighten the load with financial relief to families most in need by our grant program that is opened in the fall.
 This past year we granted $1688 for a variety of needs.
-Due to Covid 19, this grant period has extended to September 15.
-Go to

 Programs and Activities